merovex-press/espacesociety.github.io/pages/fiction-notes/moscow-rules.md

 ### Rule 8

 Rule 8 also warrants elaboration.
-All mechanical locking mechanisms are easily bypassed by persons with experience in such fields - which very often includes an eavesdropper himself - or on occasion, an eavesdropper may have a  "keyman"  which is a person who is an entry specialist (called "quick-entry" in the locksmithing field).
+All mechanical locking mechanisms are easily bypassed by persons with experience in such fields---which very often includes an eavesdropper himself---or on occasion, an eavesdropper may have a  "keyman"  which is a person who is an entry specialist (called "quick-entry" in the locksmithing field).